 - The rhomboid major connects the upper back vertebrae (T2-T5) to the shoulder blade (scapula).

-- The rhomboid minor connects bottom neck vertebrae (C7) to the and the first upper back vertebra (T1) to the shoulder blade (scapula).
+- The rhomboid minor attaches to the bottom neck vertebra (C7) and the first upper back vertebra (T1) to the shoulder blade (scapula).

 - Pulls the shoulder blade toward the spine